ademirmarquesjunior/Region_growing_Superpixel/README.md

 This program developed in Python generates and loads superpixel data (grouped pixel regions) allowing faster segmentation to create masks of the desired features.
 It converts the superpixel data in a graph of interconnected objects to determine the superpixel neighborhood.
 The region growing algorithm uses color similarity to limit growing while navigating the superpixel graph.
 The RGB image data is converted to CIELab color space where then each superpixel has its CIELab color computed based on the centroid position given the median of the L, a, and b coordinates of the CIELab color space.
 The similarity between superpixels is given by the euclidean distance (linear distance in a 3d space), where the user establishes the maximum distance.
 The user has the option to manually segment the desired pixel (clicking and dragging), manually chose a superpixel for region growing, and load a CSV file with seed positions.

+To implement the region growing, records of visited and already segmented superpixels are stored to avoid visiting the same superpixel over and over.
+Also, the segmentation is drawn to a mask to maintain the original image in memory for comparison.
+The region growing method starts by loading seed information, either by obtaining an XY position of a mouse click on the designed interface or by loading CSV files with multiple seeds.

+Given a seed, the superpixel in the area is identified and then segmented with the designated color.
+Using breadth search the reference superpixel is stacked and its neighbors are added to a temporary list (if not yet visited) and compared with the seed superpixel.
+If the neighbors are within a defined color distance they are segmented in the mask and stacked, and the process starts over unstacking a new superpixel and comparing it with its neighbors.
+Also, as new superpixels are added, the reference color for the segmentation is recalculated.
+The process is finished when there is no superpixel to unstack.

 ## Install

 To install this software/script download and unpack the software package in any folder.